ibm-cloud-docs/ContinuousDelivery/pipeline_about.md

 A stage's input is passed to the jobs the stage contains, and each job is given a clean container to run in.

-**Important**: The jobs in a stage can't pass artifacts to each other.
+The jobs in a stage can't pass artifacts to each other.
 Because  you can't pass artifacts between jobs, you need to have a separate Build stage from a Deploy stage if your deploy stage will use the build stage artifacts.
+{: tip}

 You can define stage environment properties that can be used in all jobs.
 For example, you might define a `TEST_URL` property that passes a single URL to deploy and test jobs in a single stage.
 The deploy job would deploy to that URL, and the test job would test the running app at the URL.